Taking Responsibility and Making Change

 BY: T. Franklin Murphy | July 2016 (edited February 3, 2021)

 We are molded by experience, but not helpless victims to uncontrollable forces.
 We have opportunity to help ourselves; the power to become.

 Life is complicated.
 When scientists conduct experiments, they painstakingly eliminate influencing factors to isolate a single element.
 Even with great efforts, using double blind studies, and pristine environments, the results are rarely definitive, findings are carefully presented, revealing tendencies and probabilities, while acknowledging that exceptions exist—deviations that defy the norm.
 There will never be a perfect solution to relieve the ills of existence.
 We must take what is given and help ourselves.

 Reality is complex.
 In life, numerous factors, mostly unknown, blur the predictableness of outcomes.
 We may do everything right, as far as we know, and still fail.
 Sometimes, someone appears to haphazardly stumble through life and still succeeds.
 Chaos does not rule the day.
 Actions matter.
-While what we do is not completely independent of surrounding factors, our choices do have notable impact on our futures.
+While what we do is not completely independent of surrounding factors, our choices do notably impact our futures.

 See Life is a Complex Problem for more on this topic

 Complex systems, such as our lives, when left to themselves slowly decay, moving towards chaos.
 Healthy living requires devoting energy towards personal development.
 We don't stagnate with inaction; we decay.
-Growth doesn't come from the stars aligning just right but from our own efforts.
+Growth doesn't come from the stars aligning just right but from self-determination.
+Our efforts matter.
 We create the better environments.
 We make the changes.
 We help ourselves within the realms of possibility.

 See Supportive Environments for more on this topic